 Degenerative neuromusculardiseases such as motor neurone disease can result in inadequateventilation, due to weakness of the respiratory muscles such as the intercostal muscles and diaphragm.

-The weakness of these muscles:
+Weakness of these muscles:

-reduces the ability to decrease the intrathoracic volume during expiration, reducing the pressure gradient for air to be expelled from the lungs into the atmosphere (this can result in a build-up of CO2 known as hypercapnia)
+reduces the ability to decrease the intrathoracic volume during expiration, reducing the pressure gradient for air to be expelled from the lungs into the atmosphere (this can result in a build-up of CO2 known as hypercapnia).

 Ventilation is the process by which oxygen and CO2 are transported to and from the lungs.